You start the car you’ve been using for the past 5 years, but suddenly…

 - After that, replace the old oil with new oil.
 The new one should be at the right amount depending on the needs of your car and engine.

 Your problem with the amount of oil in your engine should disappear after following these steps.

 This is a simple solution to insulate noises coming from under your hood.

 2. Use Oil Additives

 If the pressure in your engine isn’t causing the problem with your lifter noise, then you should try using oil additives for your engine.

-The best oil additives can add extra coating around different parts of the engine.
+The best oil additives for lifters can add extra coating around different parts of the engine.

 Having additives on your faulty lifter will lessen friction among the different parts of your engine.